ripienaar/free-for-dev/README.md

   * [letsmonitor.org](https://letsmonitor.org) - SSL monitoring, free for up to 5 monitors
   * [loader.io](https://loader.io/) — Free load testing tools with limitations
   * [meercode.io](https://meercode.io/) — Meercode is the ultimate monitoring dashboard for your CI/CD builds.
 Free for open-source and 1 private repository.
-  * [netdata.cloud](https://www.netdata.cloud/) — Real-time performance monitoring, done right!
-Netdata is high-fidelity infrastructure monitoring and troubleshooting.
+  * [netdata.cloud](https://www.netdata.cloud/) — Netdata is an open source tool designed to collect real-time metrics.Great fast growing product.
-Open-source, free, preconfigured, opinionated, and always real-time.
-Great fast growing product.
 It can also be found in github!
   * [newrelic.com](https://www.newrelic.com) — New Relic observability platform built to help engineers create more perfect software.
 From monoliths to serverless, you can instrument everything, then analyze, troubleshoot, and optimize your entire software stack.
 Free tier offers 100GB/month of free data ingest, 1 free full access user, and unlimited free basic users.
   * [nixstats.com](https://nixstats.com) - Free for one server.
 E-Mail Notifications, public status page, 60 second interval and more.
   * [nodequery.com](https://nodequery.com/) — Free basic server monitors up to 10 servers